nicolas-alexander-weiss/lowcrossing_dehn/README.md

 1. Group the low and higher crossing knots by the Alexander polynomial.
 2. Decrease the group size further by using further obstructions P of the kind:  K(0,1) = K'(0,1) => P(K)=P(K').

+## COMMENTs:
-COMMENT: The knot K5a1 does not need to be considered.
+The knot 5_2=K5a1 has 0 as a characterizing slope and thus does not need to be considered.
+So I guess you can remove that knot from your list.